Rami-Hajjar/Rami-Hajjar/README.md

 ## 💫 Hi, I'm Rami!

-⚡ I am a third-year Bachelor of Commerce student at Carleton University, specializing in Information Systems.
+⚡ I'm a third-year Bachelor of Commerce student at Carleton University, specializing in Information Systems.
 Passionate about solving complex problems and leveraging technology to enhance business processes.

-🌐 Socials:

 <!--
 - 🔭 I’m currently working on ...